Windows 10 editions: Regional variations

-As with previous versions of Windows since Windows XP, all Windows 10 editions for PC hardware have "N" and "KN" variations in Europe and South Korea that exclude multimedia functionality, in compliance with antitrust rulings.
+As with previous versions of Windows since Windows XP, all Windows 10 editions for PC hardware have "N" and "KN" variations in Europe and South Korea respectively that exclude multimedia functionality, in compliance with antitrust rulings.
 According to details that Microsoft has published, any app that relies on Microsoft multimedia technologies experiences impaired functionality on these editions, unable to even play audio notification tones.
-Restoring the missing functionality to these editions entails installing the "Media Feature Pack", followed by Skype, Movies & TV, Windows Media Player, Xbox Game Bar, Windows Voice Recorder, and four codecs.
+Restoring the missing functionality to these editions entails installing the "Media Feature Pack", followed by Skype, Movies & TV, Groove Music, Windows Media Player, Xbox Game Bar, Windows Voice Recorder, and four codecs.
+However, DXVA and Media Foundation are still reserved in Windows 10 N/KN.
 The variation cannot be changed without a clean install, and keys for one variation will not work on other variations.